 - Accumulation Trust – This trust is designed to hold and accumulate all the mandatory distributions from your IRA.
 The benefit to this type of trust is that your trustee determines whether and when to provide funds or assistance to your beneficiaries.
 If your beneficiary relies on government benefits for health care or other assistance, this trust can be setup as a special needs trust which will provide assistance to your beneficiary without eliminating their government benefits.
 The IRS has not specially approved this type of trust, though it is widely used by practitioners.

 - Toggle Trust – This trust is a hybrid of the conduit and accumulation trusts.
 At your death, your trustee can choose whether a conduit or accumulation trust is most appropriate based upon the current law and the current situation of your beneficiary.

 Special Needs Trusts

-However, any funds remaining in this trust at the disabled person’s passing will be paid back to the state or federal government.
-Both of these trusts are managed by a trustee on behalf of the person with the disability.
-The trustee can spend the funds in accordance with the rules set forth in the trust.
-Those rules often prevent giving funds directly to the disabled individual or providing food or shelter in order to allow the individual to continue to qualify for the public assistance programs.
-However, funds can be used for such supplemental needs as travel, education, medical expenses not covered by public assistance programs (including dental work and vitamin supplements), pet expenses and many other similar expenses.
+Both types of trusts are managed by a trustee who spends the funds in accordance with the rules of the trust.
+These rules often prevent giving funds directly to the disabled individual and may place limits on providing food or shelter.
+However, funds can be used for supplemental needs including travel, education, medical expenses not covered by public assistance programs (including dental work and vitamin supplements), pet expenses and many other needs.

 IRS Circular 230: Under U.S. Treasury regulations we are required to inform you that any tax advice contained in this communication (including any attachment) is not intended to be used, and cannot be used, to avoid penalties imposed under the Internal Revenue Code.